mDialog/smoke/README.md

       println("No longer responding to requests.")
     }

+## SSL and Client Certificates

+Smoke supports SSL, including optional use of client certificates.
+See the configuration section for more information.

 ## Configuration

 There are a few of configuration options.
 Like Akka, Smoke uses [Typesafe Config Library](https://github.com/typesafehub/config).
 You can override any of the default configuration options by adding an `application.conf` file to your project.